I set my bow in the clouds to serve as

 a sign of the covenant between Me and the earth.

-I set my bow in the clouds to serve as a sign of the covenant between Me and the earth.
+I set my bow in the clouds to serve as a sign of the covenant between Me and the earth – Genesis 9:13.

 Today’s Lenten Reflection

-Creator God, we bask in the glory of Your grand plan — the universe spread out before us in all its beauty and wonder.
-Thank You for the blessings of this earth in which we live, and for the visible reminders of Your hand at work in and throughout our lives.
-Loving Father, reveal to us our great worth and how we are to serve You in this life so as to rejoice with You in Heaven, where all temptations will have been vanquished.
+Creator God, we bask in the glory of Your grand and master plan; the universe spread out before us in all its beauty and wonder.
+Thank You for the blessings of this earth in which we live and for the visible reminders of Your handiwork at work in and throughout our lives.
+Loving Father, reveal to us our great worth in Your eyes and how we are to serve You more faithfully here below.
+We desire only to one day rejoice with You in Heaven where all temptations and darkness disappear.
+Lord Jesus, it is in Your most sacred heart we place all our trust; and it is only in Your good and holy Name we pray.
 Amen.

 Today’s suggested Penance